EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 ### Interviews

-We arrange to meet folks face-to-face for chats that can vary between 30 minutes and a few hours.
+We arrange to meet folks for **face-to-face chats** that can vary between **30 minutes and a few hours**.
 It's important to let folks know that we won't be passing on specific comments, and that everything said is done so in the spirit of trying to make the organisation better.
 People giving us their time and their honest thoughts need to know that they're in a safe space.

 These chats don't _have_ to be on-site.
-Whilst being in-person helps with non-verbal communication, video calls work nearly as well.
+Whilst being in-person helps with non-verbal communication, **video calls work nearly as well**.
 We've had experience of this when working with international teams all contributing to the same codebase.

 Speaking to either like-minded groups or individuals seems to work best, as folks are then more candid with their feedback.
 That said, in sessions where there have been disagreements in the room we've seen viewpoints get exchanged for the first time, leading to increased levels of understanding.